NikitaKhomenko/word-searcher/README.md

 2. type: gcc -o wordSearch wordSearch.c
 (this will produce a program called wordSearch)
-3. to run it: ./wordSearch \<word\> \<filename\>
+3. to run it: ./wordSearch \<word\> \<filename\> (filname - a text file with a list of hosts)